antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

 ### Map documents over the topics

-The function LSAMonTopicsRepresentation finds the top outliers for each row of NNMF's left factor $W$.
+The function `LSAMonTopicsRepresentation` finds the top outliers for each row of NNMF's left factor $W$.
 (The outliers are found using the package [[AAp4](https://github.com/antononcube/MathematicaForPrediction/blob/master/OutlierIdentifiers.m)].)
 The obtained list of indices gives the topic representation of the collection of texts.

     Short@(mObj⟹LSAMonTopicsRepresentation[]⟹LSAMonTakeContext)["docTopicIndices"]

     {{53}, {47, 53}, {25}, {46}, {44}, {15, 42}, {18}, <<2439>>, {30}, {33}, {7, 60}, {22, 25}, {12, 13, 25, 30, 49, 59}, {48, 57}, {14, 41}}

-Further we can see that if the documents have tags associated with them -- like author names or dates -- we can make a contingency matrix of the tags vs topics.
+Further we can see that if the documents have tags associated with them -- like author names or dates -- we can make a contingency matrix of tags vs topics.
 (See [[AAp8](https://github.com/antononcube/MathematicaForPrediction/blob/master/CrossTabulate.m), [AA4](https://mathematicaforprediction.wordpress.com/2016/10/04/contingency-tables-creation-examples/)].)
-This is also done by the function `LSAMonTopicsRepresentation` that takes the tags as an argument.
+This is also done by the function `LSAMonTopicsRepresentation` that takes tags as an argument.
 If the tags argument is `Automatic`, then the tags are simply the document indices.

 Here is a an example: